BlueForestTrees/mongo-registry/README.md

 # mongo-registry

-Make mongo db connection for you
+Make mongo db connection for you.

-Provide a registry system, handling db version (adding index and so on)
+Provide a registry system, handling db version (adding indexes and so on)

 Example: